londek/reactea/README.md

 Always return `reactea.Destroy` instead of `tea.Quit` in order to follow our convention

-As of now Go doesn't support type aliases for generics, so Renderer\[TProps\] has to be explicitely casted.\
+As of now Go doesn't support type aliases for generics, so `Renderer[TProps]` has to be explicitly casted.\
 It's planned for Go 1.20

 ## [Quickstart](/example)